 Electrolytes such as sodium, potassium, chloride, calcium, and phosphate are our bodies forms of energy and fuel.
 In times of dehydration, excessive heat, heavy sweating and intense exercise, our bodies can get depleted of these natural energy sources causing weakness and fatigue.
 This simple drink recipe will refuel you in a healthy way, while cooling excessive heat in the body and keeping your system hydrated.

-Taking this drink each day is a great way to keep the Pitta (fire) in check during these hot summer months, naturally flush toxins from the system and give the digestion a much needed boost.
-For the extra hot months or times of extreme dehydration and depletion, try adding fresh juice from a cucumber (if you have a juicer) or a splash of coconut water from a young coconut.
-It’s is a bit more work, but well worth the effort!
+Taking this drink each day is a great way to keep the Pitta (fire) balanced, naturally flush toxins from the system, and give the digestion a much needed boost.
+For the extra hot months or times of extreme dehydration and depletion, try adding cucumber slices, some aloe juice, or a splash of raw coconut water.

 - Gluten Free